 - MeaningCloud is a No-Code Natural Language Processing (NLP) tool that provides text analytics services.
 It allows users to extract meaningful insights from text data without requiring programming knowledge.
 It offers APIs that can be integrated into applications, but it also provides a no-code platform where users can upload text and get insights without programming. - 2.
 No-code NLP tools enable users to perform Natural Language Processing tasks without programming knowledge.
 Different platforms offer intuitive interfaces for text mining, sentiment detection, and more.
 These tools are ideal for businesses and individuals seeking quick and scalable NLP solutions. - 3.
 Sentiment analysis is a technique within Natural Language Processing (NLP) that helps determine the emotional tone behind a piece of text.
 The goal is to analyse whether the text expresses a positive, negative, or neutral sentiment.
-This can be applied to various forms of communication, such as customer reviews, social media posts, and feedback messages, to gain insights into how people feel about a specific topic, product, service, or brand. - 4.
-1. Customer Service Customer sentiment analysis helps in the automatic detection of emotions when customers interact with products, services, or brands. - 2.
-Voice of the Customer Voice of the customer analysis helps to analyse customer feedback and gain actionable insights from it.
+This can be applied to various forms of communication, such as customer reviews, social media posts, and feedback messages, to gain insights into how people feel about a specific topic, product, service, or brand. - 4. (i) Customer Service Customer sentiment analysis helps in the automatic detection of emotions when customers interact with products, services, or brands. - (ii) Voice of the Customer Voice of the customer analysis helps to analyse customer feedback and gain actionable insights from it.
 It measures the gap between what customers expect and what they actually experience when they use the products or services. - 5.
-Follow the following steps in the process of data exploration:
+Follow the following steps in the process of data acquisition: - Step 1 Open the Orange Data Mining application and click on the New option.
+It opens the new canvas.